 Dan Weekly | Safety Officer

 In honor of National Safety Month, we’ve dived into what it means to be the Safety Officer at Price Electric.
-Since Dan’s promotion to Safety Officer in 2011, Price Electric has been named one of America’s Safest Companies by EHS Today.
-We have also been recognized at a variety of levels of ABC of Iowa’s STEP program, ranging from Silver to Diamond.
+Dan is the Safety Officer at Price Electric.
+It has been named one of America’s Safest Companies by EHS Today.
+We have also been recognized at various levels of ABC of Iowa’s STEP program, ranging from Silver to Diamond.
 ABC National has also recognized Price Electric with the National Safety Excellence Award.
 Additionally, in February 2020, Dan was named Safety Professional of the Year by Master Builders of Iowa.

 What do you do as Safety Officer at Price Electric?

 As the Safety Officer, I educate employees on the everyday and exceptional dangers of working in construction.
 I hold employees accountable for how they conduct themselves on the job site.
-A big part of my job as the Safety Officer is showing employees the big picture and how their safety affects them and everyone in their personal lives, as well as everyone in the construction industry.
-If we don’t hold ourselves and our co-workers accountable for their decisions, then we’re not practicing safety, we’re just preparing for the next accident.
+A big part of my job as the Safety Officer is showing employees the big picture and how their safety affects them, everyone in their personal lives, and everyone in the construction industry.
+We only practice safety if we hold ourselves and our co-workers accountable for their decisions.
+We’re just preparing for the next accident.

 What did your path look like after high school?

 In 2002, when I was a senior in high school, there was still a “college for all” mentality.
-We were always told that if you don’t go to college, you’ll end up struggling in a blue-collar job your whole life.
-My dad had a different mentality.
-He told my brother and me to start with a trade, then do whatever we wanted.
+We were always told that if you don’t go to college, you’ll struggle in a blue-collar job your whole life.
+But my dad had a different mentality.
+He told my brother and me to start with trade and do whatever we wanted.
 That way, we’ll always have a trade to fall back on.

 Instead of starting work in construction right out of high school, I started the Industrial Electrician program at NICC in Calmar, IA.
-When I graduated from NICC, I worked for a small contractor in the Iowa City area doing mostly residential wiring.
+When I graduated from NICC, I worked primarily in residential wiring for a small contractor in the Iowa City area.
 After the first summer, I decided to go back to school for Civil Engineering.
 I knew I wanted to stay in construction, but I wanted to do more design work than installation.
 I attended pre-engineering classes at Kirkwood Community College, then transferred to the University of Iowa.
 I graduated with a B.S. in Civil Engineering in December 2009.

 I worked part-time for Price Electric while I was in engineering school.
 When I graduated, the job market was flooded with unemployed engineers.
-Fortunately, I had worked enough in engineering, and by then, I knew I wanted to pursue what I enjoyed, construction.
-I started as a full-time apprentice at Price Electric in February 2010, became Safety Officer in April 2011, and acquired my journeyman electrician license in May 2012.
+Fortunately, I had worked enough in engineering, and by then, I knew I wanted to pursue what I enjoyed in construction.
+So I started as a full-time apprentice at Price Electric in February 2010, became a Safety Officer in April 2011, and acquired my journeyman electrician license in May 2012.

 How did you become passionate about Safety?

-Our Safety Officer at the time came to the site for a meeting with the GC.
+Our Safety Officer then visited the site for a meeting with the GC.
 After this meeting, I was recommended to take over the Safety Officer position.
 At the time, Price Electric’s Safety Officer position had only existed for three months.
-Given the education and experience I had up to that point, I saw it as an opportunity to improve things, not only for Price Electric but for the local construction industry.
+Given my education and experience up to that point, I saw it as an opportunity to improve things for Price Electric and the local construction industry.
 I never imagined our Safety program would grow into what it is today.
-Though I was not hampered in my efforts, and I have always felt valued for the work I do by management and our employees in the field.
+Though I was not hampered in my efforts, I have always felt valued for the work I do by management and our employees in the field.

-Ultimately, I want apprentices to come into construction, knowing that the safe way is the smart way.
-I want experienced electricians to know that the “old ways” are not necessarily the best.
-I work to educate people that it’s ok to take the time to do our work safely.
+Ultimately, I want apprentices to come into construction, knowing that the safe way is brilliant.
+I want experienced electricians to understand that the “old ways” are not necessarily the best.
+I work to educate people that it’s okay to take the time to do our work safely.
 No job is worth your life or a limb.

-What are some of the challenges you face in your role as a Safety Officer?
+What are some of the challenges you face as a Safety Officer?

-When it comes to safety, the biggest challenge I face is effective communication.
-I need to be able to take an idea, convince senior managers it’s worth an investment of time and money, then take that idea to employees in the field and make it work effectively.
-When I started, the view on safety was that “it’s just common sense,” and “it’ll only slow down my jobs.”
+Regarding safety, the biggest challenge I face is effective communication.
+I need to be able to take an idea, convince senior managers it’s worth investing time and money, then take that idea to employees in the field and make it work effectively.
+When I started, the view on safety was that “it’s just common sense” and “it’ll only slow down my job.”
 Construction safety is a learned skill, like any other part of the trade.
 A safety officer can’t just tell everyone to be safe and expect their job to be done.
 I need to train employees to recognize the hazards they’ll face in the field and how to eliminate them.

-Another challenge is convincing a tradesperson to step away from a situation when the conditions are unsafe.
-Through training, both in the classroom and in the field, I make sure employees are taught how to keep themselves out the Line of Fire, and how to think through any situation to its best possible outcome.
+Another challenge is convincing a tradesperson to escape a situation where the conditions are unsafe.
+Through training, both in the classroom and in the field, I ensure employees are taught how to keep themselves out of the Line of Fire and think through any situation to its best possible outcome.
 Creating a culture of ‘Commitment to Safety’ is my ultimate goal.
-Employees are safe because they want to be safe, not just because someone told them to do it, they WANT TO DO IT.
+Employees are safe because they want to be safe, not just because someone told them to do it.
+They WANT TO DO IT.

 What is the best advice you’ve received from a peer or someone you respect in the industry?

-The best advice I’ve heard is to “Believe in Safety,” from arc flash survivor, Brandon Schroeder.
-When a construction worker truly believes in safety, they’re not just in it for themselves; they’re in it for the entire industry.
+The best advice I’ve heard is to “Believe in Safety,” from arc flash survivor Brandon Schroeder.
+When construction workers genuinely believe in safety, they’re in it for themselves and the entire industry.
 They’ll step up and have an uncomfortable conversation.
 They’ll stop the stranger in the middle of an unsafe act.
 They realize that going home to our loved ones is the most important thing, not just getting a job done.

 What advice would you give to someone who is considering an electrical apprenticeship?

 The advice I give anyone considering going into construction is this – construction will teach you how the world is built, and it’s always needed.
 Construction is not in danger of automation.
 It’s a rare skill set.
-There are less than 800,000 electricians in the U.S., and that number is continuously declining.
+There are less than 800,000 electricians in the U.S., which is continuously declining.
 The world needs electricians!

 Leave a Reply